Does the Current Frame Always Matter Most?

 Research on so-called "basic" psychological biases often assumes that these they reflect general human tendencies that characterize everyone equally.
 Yet there are theoretical reasons to expect that not everyone will show the negativity bias in reframing effects described above.
 Recent research in our lab combined data from all of our previous studies on reframing in the loss domain to test the potential moderating role of age.
 The results suggest that the negativity bias in reframing effects diminishes across the lifespan, and may disappear entirely around age 60.
 In another project, we are collaborating with researchers at the University of Sharjah to examine reframing effects across cultures.

 How Can You Get Unstuck from Negative Frames?

 Current research in our lab examines what makes an initial frame more or less sticky.
-For example, in a recent project led by former undergraduate student Melisse Liwag and current PhD student Andre Wang, we explored whether giving a policy a new name might release people from the effects of a previously encountered negative frame.
+For example, in a recent project led by former undergraduate student Melisse Liwag and former PhD student Dr. Andre Wang, we explored whether giving a policy a new name might release people from the effects of a previously encountered negative frame.